borisbenedikter/borisbenedikter.github.io/teaching.md

 ## Teaching Mentor Voice

-The main instructor of the **"Robotic Systems"** course, **Prof. Fabio Curti**, observed my teaching during the co-teaching experience and wrote a letter summarizing his observations.
+The main instructor of the **"Robotic Systems"** course, **Prof. Fabio Curti**, observed my teaching and wrote a letter summarizing his observations.

 The letter highlights that we met regularly before and after each lecture to discuss the course content, the students' progress, and any challenges we encountered.
 It also emphasizes that I was able to **adapt my teaching** style to the needs of the students and that I provided **clear explanations**, **comprehensive materials**, and **fine-tuned exercises and assignments** to help students learn effectively.